Back to docs

 interview:readRetrieve interview data, transcripts, and analysis

-For a typical integration that starts interviews, waits for them to finish, and then retrieves results, you would grant all three permissions.
-For a read-only dashboard that simply displays completed interview data, interview:read is sufficient.
+By default, new API keys are created with all four permissions.
+For a typical integration that starts interviews, exchanges messages, and then retrieves results, all four permissions are appropriate.
+For a read-only dashboard that simply displays completed interview data, interview:read alone is sufficient.

 You can update permissions on an existing key at any time from the Integrations page without regenerating the key itself.